Retail Management

 Admission requirements:

-After successful completion of the course students are able to describe and make use of the theoretical fundamentals of retail management.
-Additionally, students know the methods and tools that are required for marketing-mix decisions in the retail environment and are able to apply and evaluate them critically.
+After successfully completing the course, students will be able to describe and utilize the theoretical fundamentals of retail management.
+Additionally, they will know the methods and tools required for marketing-mix decisions in the retail environment and will be able to apply and critically evaluate them.

 Contents of the lecture: